 881 7th Ave, New York, NY 10019

-Carnegie Hall is a concert venue in Midtown Manhattan built by philanthropist Andrew Carnegie in 1891.
-It is one of the most prestigious venues in the world for both classical music and popular music.
-Carnegie Hall has its own artistic programming, development, and marketing departments, and presents about 250 performances each season.
+Carnegie Hall is a concert venue in Midtown built by philanthropist Andrew Carnegie in 1891.
+One of the most prestigious venues in the world for both classical music and popular music, Carnegie Hall presents about 250 performances each season.

 |Central Park - 1 mile

 Central Park receives approximately thirty-five million visitors annually and is the most visited urban park in the United States.
-It was opened in 1857 on 770 acres of city-owned land and was later expanded to 843 acres.
-It is 2.5 miles long between 59th Street (Central Park South) and 110th Street (Central Park North), and is 0.5 miles wide between Fifth Avenue and Central Park West.
+An iconic thing to do in NYC, it is 843 acres, 2.5 miles long between 59th St (Central Park South) and 110th St (Central Park North), and is 0.5 miles wide between Fifth Avenue and Central Park West.